couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 20. Build and run time!
 When you add a new item or check/uncheck the item, you should see some sync-gateway activities on the console having the sync-gateway running.

-21. Finally, let's go see the results of sync in the Sync Gateway Admin Console.
+21. Let's go see the results of sync in the Sync Gateway Admin Console.
 Open your browser to [http://localhost:4985/_admin/](http://localhost:4985/_admin/), and click on the [kitchen-sync](http://localhost:4985/_admin/db/kitchen-sync) link.
 You will land on the **Documents** page, which will list all documents found.
 Clicking on a document id will reveal the contents of the document.

-22. Show off your new Couchbase Mobile app!
-If you're at an event, come see a Couchbase Mobile team member to claim some free stuff. :)
+22. Finally, we'd love to hear from you.
+[Tell us what you think](https://docs.google.com/forms/d/1Qs9svNccKCC5iji6NXC35uCvdmtFzB0dopz57iApSnY/viewform)!